John Fraser Hart: Career

 As he was completing his Ph.D., Hart was asked by Prunty to return and work as a faculty member at the University of Georgia, which he agreed to in 1949 and stayed there until 1955.
 Under Prunty, he worked alongside other famous geographers, including Eugene Cotton Mather and Wilbur Zelinsky.
 Hart especially worked with the former on a series of publications to various journals, along with an excursion through the Southern United States in 1952 as a geographical reviewing job for the International Geographical Congress.
 This resulted in them jointly publishing a report titled the Southeastern Excursion Guidebook, among other works.
 Several years later, Hart moved on to teach at Indiana University from 1955 to 1967.
 Afterwards, he made a final teaching position change to the University of Minnesota in 1967, where he continued to work for nearly 50 years.
 He retired from the University of Minnesota in 2015 at the age of 91.
 He did not plan on completely retiring from geographical work, however, as he noted his intention to continue progress on his next book, Fossils on the Prairie.

 Hart became an executive officer for the American Association of Geographers from 1965 to 1966, before becoming an editor for the Annals of the American Association of Geographers journal from 1970 to 1975.
-He then became second vice-president of the organization in 1977.
+He then became second vice-president of the organization in 1977 and was the association's president from 1979 to 1980.
 A collection of Hart's writing was published in the book A Love of the Land: Selected Writings of John Fraser Hart that was edited by John C. Hudson.
 In total during his life, as of 2015, Hart has published 15 books and has taught more than 50,000 university students.
 He is noted by his students and colleagues to be unique in his lack of computer use of any kind, with a secretary managing his emails from his students that are printed out and a reply typed by Hart on an electric typewriter, before being retyped as a reply email by his secretary.